 Requests for information through legal process

-|Type of request||Number of requests received||No information disclosed||Only non-content data disclosed||Content data and non-content data disclosed|
+|Reporting period||Type of request||Number of requests||Content data and non-content data disclosed||Only non-content data disclosed|

-“Content data”: Includes user-generated data (such as public and private messages, posts, files and DMs).
+“Content data” Includes user-generated data, for example public and private messages, posts, files and DMs.

-“National security requests”: A national security letter issued under 18 USC § 2709, a court order issued under the US Foreign Intelligence Surveillance Act or any other classified request for user information issued in the United States.
+“National security requests” A national security letter issued under 18 USC § 2709, a court order issued under the Foreign Intelligence Surveillance Act or any other classified request for user information issued in the US.

-“Non-content data”: Basic account information (such as name and email address, registration information, login history and payment information) and other non-content metadata (such as the date, time and sender/recipient of messages or files).
+“Non-content data” Basic account information (such as name and email address, registration information, login history and billing information) and other non-content metadata (such as the date, time and sender/recipient of messages or files).

-“Search warrant”: A demand issued by a judge or magistrate upon a finding of probable cause to search or seize the property or place described therein.
+“Search warrant” An order issued by a judge or magistrate upon a finding of probable cause.
+A search warrant is required to obtain the content of communications.

-Previous versions of this report can be found in our archives.Updated 18 January 2019.
+Previous versions of this report can be found in our archives.Updated 21 January 2020.